How to Frost a Cake

 - Straight baking spatula

-- Offset backing spatula
+- Offset baking spatula

-- Cake scraper/ Bowl scraper
+- Cake scraper or bowl scraper

 1. Trim the Cake